igordiniz445/flutter-study/README.md

-# aula01
+# Flutter Study

-A new Flutter application.
+A simple code Flutter application to study and learn more about dart.

 ## Getting Started